awsdocs/amazon-efs-user-guide/doc_source/wt1-create-efs-resources.md

 In this step, you create an Amazon EFS file system\.
 Write down the `FileSystemId` to use later when you create mount targets for the file system in the next step\.

 **To create a file system**

-1. Create a file system and add the optional `Name` tag\.
++ Create a file system with the optional `Name` tag\.

   1. At the command prompt, run the following AWS CLI `create-file-system` command\.

      ```
      $  aws efs create-file-system \
      --creation-token FileSystemForWalkthrough1 \
+     --tags Key=Name,Value=SomeExampleNameValue \
      --region us-west-2 \
      --profile adminuser
      ```

-   1. Verify the file system creation by calling the `describe-file-systems` CLI command\.
+     You get this response:

      ```
-      $  aws efs describe-file-systems \
-      --region us-west-2 \
-      --profile adminuser
-      ```

-      Here's an example response:

-      ```
      {
-          "FileSystems": [
-              {
+         "OwnerId": "account-id,
+         "CreationToken": "FileSystemForWalkthrough1",
+         "FileSystemId": "fs-c657c8bf",
+         "CreationTime": 1548950706.0,
+         "LifeCycleState": "creating",
+         "NumberOfMountTargets": 0,
          "SizeInBytes": {
-                      "Timestamp": 1418062014.0,
-                      "Value": 1024
+             "Value": 0
          },
-                  "CreationToken": "FileSystemForWalkthrough1",
-                  "CreationTime": 1418062014.0,
-                  "FileSystemId": "fs-cda54064",
-                  "PerformanceMode" : "generalPurpose",
+         "PerformanceMode": "generalPurpose",
-                  "NumberOfMountTargets": 0,
-                  "LifeCycleState": "available",
-                  "OwnerId": "account-id"
+         "Encrypted": false,
+         "ThroughputMode": "bursting",
+         "Tags": [
+             {
+                 "Key": "Name",
+                 "Value": "SomeExampleNameValue"
              }
          ]
      }
      ```

   1. Note the `FileSystemId` value\.
 You need this value when you create a mount target for this file system in the next step\.

-1. \(Optional\) Add a tag to the file system you created using the `create-tag` CLI command\.

-   You don't need to create a tag for your file system to complete this walkthrough\.
-But you are exploring the Amazon EFS API, so let's test the Amazon EFS API for creating and managing tags\.
-For more information, see [CreateTags](API_CreateTags.md)\.

-   1. Add a tag\.

-      ```
-      $ aws efs create-tags \
-      --file-system-id File-System-ID \
-      --tags Key=Name,Value=SomeExampleNameValue \
-      --region us-west-2 \
-      --profile adminuser
-      ```

-   1. Retrieve a list of tags added to the file system by using the `describe-tags` CLI command\.

-      ```
-      $ aws efs describe-tags \
-      --file-system-id File-System-ID \
-      --region us-west-2 \
-      --profile adminuser
-      ```

-      Amazon EFS returns tags list in the response body\.

-      ```
-      {
-          "Tags": [
-              {
-                  "Value": "SomeExampleNameValue",
-                  "Key": "Name"
-              }
-          ]
-      }
-      ```

 ## Step 2\.2: Create a Mount Target<a name="wt1-create-mount-target"></a>